paralax/ColossalOpera/easy/palindromic_numbers.md

 Bonus: see which input numbers, through 1000, yield identical palindromes.

 Bonus 2: See which numbers don't get palindromic in under 10000 steps.
+Numbers that never converge are called Lychrel numbers.

 # Scala Solution